 Now this blog post is dedicated to the last location we encountered, called Hallstatt.
 A beautiful picturesque village at the mountain’s feet and on the shore of the lake Hallstättersee.
 Nowadays it is declared a UNESCO World Heritage Site and the place dates back in the 500 BC.
 I will not get you into all the historic details, they are all on Wikipedia, but I would love to show some charming captures of this idyllic city.
 Let the images talk for themselves.

-PARKING well this was fun.
-There are no parking areas for tourists in the city center (you actually do not want nor need this), but no worries everything is well organised around.
+Well this was fun.
+There are no parking areas for tourists in the city center of Hallstatt (you actually do not want nor need this), but no worries everything is well organised around.
 You need to drive through tunnels around the city and at the end very well marked a big parking place awaits for you.
 You need to pay of course.

 TIP in the tunnel there is one exit that leads to a “secret” park place with very few spaces.
 You are really lucky to get one spot there, but it would be totally worth if you do, for the view you have there. 👍

 Now be honest and tell me what do you think about Hallstatt.
 Isn’t it just unique?
 I would love to read your opinion in the commments below.